Not so Frequently Asked Questions

-What we have seen is that many professionals cite “Dollar Cost Averaging” as a sensible, risk-reducing way of entering any market.
+What we have seen is that many professionals cite "Dollar Cost Averaging" as a sensible, risk-reducing way of entering any market.
 It means putting in a little over time as opposed to a lot at one time 💰.
-This made sense to us and we wanted to make it easy to implement with the Crypto Autopilot for those who think it’s a right move for them.
+This made sense to us and we wanted to make it easy to implement with the Crypto Autopilot for those who think it's the right move for them.
 We created a unique Autopilot deposit ID for each customer which you can use if you want to make deposits into the Autopilot directly via a bank transfer.
 You can find it in the App by going to Crypto Autopilot > Add Funds > Add Euros > Bank Transfer.

 There, you will find a deposit code with the following format "ATP00000XXXXXX".